trepmal/mini-loops/readme.txt

 Send your mo/po files to me at trepmal (at) gmail.com

 == Upgrade Notice ==

+= 1.4 =
+General updates, improved shortcode compat with the Block Editor.

 = 1.3 =
 New: Automatically clear thumbnail cache and more.
 See Changelog